Skip to main content

 Sarosh R. Khan | March 15, 2026

-America's contemporary story demands a three-dimensional lens.
+America's present condition demands a three-dimensional analytic lens that can help with diagnosing and countering the problems that such a slow erosion has created.
 Economics (wages, inflation, inequality), social life (family, community, public safety), and politics (polarization, trust, legitimacy) form an interconnected system.
 Each dimension shapes the others in a consistent causal direction.
 Economic dislocation weakens family stability and community cohesion.
 Social decay erodes the civic habits that sustain democratic compromise.
 Political fragmentation follows when economic agency and social order have already deteriorated.

-The concentric claim follows a causal sequence: outer-ring turbulence becomes more likely when inner-ring stability erodes.
-When the economic core fails to convert effort into durable status, the social ring loses its capacity to sustain norms.
-The political ring then becomes vulnerable to grievance entrepreneurship and factional mobilization.
+The layered claim follows a causal sequence: outer-layer turbulence becomes more likely when inner-layer stability erodes.
+When the economic core fails to convert effort into durable status, the social layer loses its capacity to sustain norms.
+The political layer then becomes vulnerable to grievance entrepreneurship and factional mobilization.

 The contemporary record shows a nation that grew substantially richer on average.
 That same nation simultaneously became structurally less cohesive in the lower half of the income distribution.
 The framework demands sequencing: policy must target economic failure first, because political conflict is a symptom of deeper structural erosion.